-- We have a Toddler Group which is run by the school teacher and parents. - We have a Primary 1 induction programme for new entrants. - Parents and other family members are encouraged to come into school to share their knowledge and expertise with the pupils e.g. make Christmas and Hallowe'en crafts, polytunnel work, cooking, playground working party, World Book Day. - Supporting educational visits / trips. - Parents are invited to get involved in school shows making costumes, props, supervision of children. - Fundraising events. - We hold regular school café's allowing the local community to meet together. - Individual support plans are discussed and reviewed regularly with parents and carers. - We hold open sessions, inviting parents to come in and join the pupils in their learning. - Sharing knowledge and expertise in some aspect of the curriculum e.g. World of Work topic. - Wider-curricular activities e.g. beach cleans, maintenance of garden areas.
+- We have a Primary 1 induction programme for new entrants. - Parents and other family members are encouraged to come into school to share their knowledge and expertise with the pupils e.g. make Christmas and Hallowe'en crafts, polytunnel work, cooking, playground working party, World Book Day. - Supporting educational visits / trips. - Parents are invited to get involved in school shows making costumes, props, supervision of children. - Fundraising events. - We hold regular school cafés allowing the local community to meet together. - Individual support plans are discussed and reviewed regularly with parents and carers. - We hold open sessions, inviting parents to come in and join the pupils in their learning. - Sharing knowledge and expertise in some aspect of the curriculum e.g. World of Work topic. - Wider-curricular activities e.g. beach cleans, maintenance of garden areas.